Navigating health reform

 Supervision of physician assistants (PAs) and verification of medical record documentation

-CMS proposes to establish a general principle to allow the physician, the PA, or the advanced practice registered nurse (APRN) who furnishes and bills for their professional services to review and verify, rather than re-document, information included in the medical record by physicians, residents, nurses, students, or other members of the medical team.
+CMS finalized its proposal to establish a general principle to allow the physician, the PA, or the advanced practice registered nurse (APRN) who furnishes and bills for their professional services to review and verify, rather than re-document, information included in the medical record by physicians, residents, nurses, students, or other members of the medical team.
 CMS states that this principle would apply across the spectrum of all Medicare-covered services paid under the PFS.

-CMS proposes to implement claims modifiers to identify therapy services furnished in whole or in part by a physical therapy assistant (PTA) and occupational therapy assistant (OTA), as required by statute.
+CMS finalized implementing claims modifiers to identify therapy services furnished in whole or in part by a physical therapy assistant (PTA) and occupational therapy assistant (OTA), as required by statute.
 CMS would apply a 10% de minimis standard for when the modifier will apply to specific services.
-Beginning in 2022, the modifiers will trigger a reduced payment rate for outpatient therapy services furnished in whole or in part by a PTAs or OTAs.
+Beginning in 2022, the modifiers will trigger a reduced payment rate for outpatient therapy services furnished in whole or in part by PTAs or OTAs.
 The payment reduction will not apply to services provided in Critical Access Hospitals.
 CMS provides details on how the modifiers (CO/CQ) would be applied based on untimed or timed units of service.

 Expansion of NPPs to ASCs, hospice